-- 8.5.4.1 When the shooting is controlled by lights: - RED The Director of Shooting will give two sound signals for the designated athletes (A, B, or AB, CD, as applicable) to occupy the shooting line all together (Except Indoor Match Round Team Event). - GREEN On the lights changing colour 20 seconds later (10 seconds in all match competitions), the Director of Shooting will give one sound signal for shooting to begin.
+- 8.5.4.1 When the shooting is controlled by lights: - RED The Director of Shooting will give two sound signals for the designated athletes (A, B, or AB, CD, as applicable) to occupy the shooting line all together (Except Indoor Match Round Team Event).

+GREEN On the lights changing colour 20 seconds later (10 seconds in all match competitions), the Director of Shooting will give one sound signal for shooting to begin.

-- YELLOW This warning signal will be given thirty (30) seconds before the end of the time limit, except in the Finals Round of the Indoor Match Round when the athletes alternate shooting. - This means the shooting time has finished (see article 8.5.3) and two sound signals will be given to indicate that shooting is to stop, even if all arrows have not been shot.
+YELLOW This warning signal will be given thirty (30) seconds before the end of the time limit, except in the Finals Round of the Indoor Match Round when the athletes alternate shooting.

+- RED This means the shooting time has finished (see article 8.5.3) and two sound signals will be given to indicate that shooting is to stop, even if all arrows have not been shot.
 Any athlete still on the shooting line must immediately go behind the waiting line.
 When there are other designated athletes they will move up to the shooting line and wait for the green light and the shooting to begin.
 This whole procedure will be repeated as above, until all have shot.
 When the red light comes on after the required number of arrows have been shot (one end of three, or six arrows (3x2 arrows in the team event) according to the rounds being shot, three sound signals will be given for the scoring to begin. - 8.5.4.2 When the shooting is controlled by plates: two plates are essential in the clear lane so that the same side of the plates (all yellow or black/yellow stripes) is displayed simultaneously to both men and women athletes.
 The BLACK and YELLOW striped side will be turned towards the athletes as a signal of warning that only thirty (30) seconds are left of the time limit.
-The YELLOW side of the plate will be turned toward the athletes at all other times. - 8.5.4.3 Whenever the shooting line is clear, with all athletes having finished shooting their arrows the appropriate signal for change or scoring will be given immediately. - 8.5.4.4 If more than one match is held at the same time with alternating shooting, no sound signal may be given to indicate the start of each shooting period except for the start of the match. - 8.5.5 No athlete will occupy the shooting line except when the appropriate signal has been given. - 8.5.5.1 Twenty (20) seconds will be allowed for the athletes to leave and the next designated athletes to occupy the shooting line.
-This will be indicated by two sound signals and a red light. - 8.5.5.2 In the case of multiple match play alternate shooting (Finals Rounds), each match will be timed separately.
-Both athletes of each match will position themselves on the shooting line.
-At the end of 10 seconds one sound signal will start the 30-second shooting period for the first athlete of each match and the Judge assigned to each match will start the timing.
-As soon as the first arrow is shot and the score is posted, the time limit of 30 seconds for the second athlete to shoot one arrow will be started.
-The athletes of each match will continue to alternate their shots until each athlete has shot 3 arrows.
-When the athletes of all matches of that end have finished shooting the signal for scoring will be given immediately.
+The YELLOW side of the plate will be turned toward the athletes at all other times. - 8.5.4.3 Whenever the shooting line is clear, with all athletes having finished shooting their arrows the appropriate signal for change or scoring will be given immediately. - 8.5.5 No athlete will occupy the shooting line except when the appropriate signal has been given. - 8.5.5.1 Twenty (20) seconds will be allowed for the athletes to leave and the next designated athletes to occupy the shooting line.
+This will be indicated by two sound signals and a red light. - 8.5.5.2 When there is match play alternate shooting athletes competing will go to the shooting line upon the 10 sec. alerting signal.
+At the end of the 10 seconds one sound signal will start the 30-second shooting period for the first athlete in the match.
+As soon as the first arrow is shot and the score is posted, the countdown clock for the opponent athlete is started to indicate his or her 30 second period to shoot one arrow.
+The athletes of the match will continue to alternate their shots following the countdown clock visual signal until each athlete has shot his or her three arrows.